Insight users and permissions

 - Analyzers can do everything a reporter can do and can also create analyses and dashboards.
 Only users who have an analyzer license can access analyzer features.
 Customers are able to have as many Analyzer licenses enabled as the number of Eloqua Marketing users they are licensed for.

-Tip: Your Insight profile displays the roles to which you belong (Select My Account > Roles and Catalog Groups).
+Tip: You can view the roles to which you belong by Insight profile (Select My Account > Roles and Catalog Groups).

 Insight permissions and roles control what you can see and access in Insight.
 Analyzers can use permissions to control access to analyses or folders in the Company Shared folder.
 This can be useful if there are analyses or dashboards that should be restricted to a group of users.